 - No license/warrant for arrest: Many people run because they are driving without a license or have a warrant for their arrest, and they don’t want to get into further trouble.

-When a person is victim of a hit-and-run, their chances of death go up, according to statistics.
+When a person is a victim of a hit-and-run, their chances of death go up, according to statistics.
 At first blush this doesn’t seem to make sense as the accident itself doesn’t seem to be any different in a hit-and-run, just that the driver fled.

 Second, some hit-and-run drivers have stated that it was the seriousness of the accident that made them leave.
 They felt that they would be in great trouble, so they simply took off.
-Although it seems illogically when looking at it from hindsighe, experts say that people don’t always act sensibly and logically when they are under great stress.
+Although it seems illogically when looking at it from hindsight, experts say that people don’t always act sensibly and logically when they are under great stress.

 However, if the injured person’s insurance doesn’t cover that, then there may not be any coverage available.
-Some cities or states have victims’ funds that might cover some losses, but this not a certainty.
+Some cities or states have victims’ funds that might cover some losses, but this, not a certainty.

 Do I need an Attorney?

-RHINO Lawyers is the powerful, results-driven law firm, that takes Insurance Companies and Bullies “head on!”
+RHINO Lawyers is the powerful, results-driven law firm, that takes Insurance Companies and Bullies “head-on!”
 We describe our bold modern approach to “Accident & Personal Injury Law” and “Our Personal Mission” to empower Florida’s families to “Take Charge!